Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 2. Surveillance Is Not Closeness

-Checking phones, tracking behavior, and monitoring each other’s emotional states can feel like connection—but it’s control.
-True closeness is built through trust and emotional presence, not constant vigilance.
+Checking phones, tracking behavior, and monitoring moods may feel like connection, but they are forms of control.
+True closeness comes from trust and emotional presence, not constant vigilance.

 Every person has a dual psychology characterized by two fundamental needs: